pieguyatx/calculatorAlligator/README.md

     * Multiplication/squaring doesn't appear at all.
   * Chrome is OK (1/29/18).
   * Is Safari OK?
-* Keyboard "enter" key functions do not work consistently.

 ## Desired Additional Features
 * Remove debug comments/code in JS